sylvainprigent/stracking/docs/source/guide.rst

     from stracking.io import read_tracks
     tracks = read_tracks('path/to/the/tracks/file.xml'))

-You can also call alternativelly call the IO class from the dedicated format.
-Readed tracks are then available in the ``tracks`` attribut of the IO object.
+You can also call alternatively call the IO class from the dedicated format.
+Read tracks are then available in the ``tracks`` attribute of the IO object.

 .. code-block:: python